PROJECT-NINJA/SMS-Spam-Detector/README.md

 **For Non-Spam:**

-- I just sent my records to Sophia, tell her to text me the address of the school
+- I just sent my records to Mainak, tell her to text me the address of the school
 - Testing this API server

 **For Spam:**
-- We know someone who likes you.
-Call 0816767576 to find out who.
+- Congratulations!
+You have won a lottery of 12000 dollars from Elon Musk.
+Call 987654321 to confirm.

 Start the server by running `python app.py` in the src folder